+"As the summer sun rises, and the rains cease, they [the oats, M] ripen into a golden tinge, which, at a distance, is the hue of sand, and their seed drops into the parched and crackling ground."
 This is what most of that invasion in King's description looks like today.
 These are "wild oats" (Avena barbata) and not much else.

-IF WE KNEW WHAT WE WERE DOING...
+IF WE KNEW WHAT WE Were Doing...

 OK, that should leave you thinking seriously about how little we know when it comes to the goals of "restoration" in the temporal sense of a particular arrangement or stasis.
 Hence, the first attainment target of our project was to develop working processes among cohorts of native plants.
 Then we move on to their animal symbiotes, with particular focus upon maintaining the post-disturbance successional system.
-In parallel with that is learning more about how to integrate people into the system in such a way as to facilitate.
+In parallel with that is learning more about how to integrate people into the system in such a way as to enhance the lives of both.

-Nobody knows how these native annual plants work together as systems, nor is anybody going to know unless we develop numerous sites, each fully populated purely with native plants and then run trials over a wide range of soil and microclimate conditions over a considerable time under a variety of treatments.
+Nobody knows how these native annual plants work together as systems, nor is anybody going to know unless we develop numerous sites, each fully populated purely with native plants and then run trials over a wide range of soil and micro-climate conditions over a considerable time under a variety of treatments.
 Our project is a preliminary exercise in asking the questions to develop those methods and tools while stirring things up and observing how these systems work.
 Simply learning what it takes to create functional native plant habitat is useful knowledge.
 Another goal is to provide a refuge for producing native seed, which is critical.
 The stock of remaining viable native annual seeds is severely depleted.

-Observations here suggest that the way the land not under cultivation might have worked was in response to patterns of frequent disturbance, usually fire set by Indians, intentionally or otherwise.
+Observations here suggest that the way the land not under direct cultivation was governed by frequent disturbance, usually fire set by Indians, intentionally or otherwise but also from herds of ungulates.
 If the patch was something the Indians liked, they'd tend and extend as appropriate to what they wanted to harvest.
-There may have been successive crops taken from the same patches (what I call "layered harvesting"), such as bulbs first, then grasses, with tarweeds after an early fall burn, and acorns after that.
+There may have been successive crops taken from the same patches (what I call "layered harvesting"), such as bulbs first, then grasses, tarweeds after an early fall burn, and acorns after that.
 After harvesting, whatever colonized first successfully went through a decadence and succession process until the next disturbance.
 Fires farther from settlements (in "bear zones") were therefore also patchy.